Academy of Music (Philadelphia): Acoustics

 Extensive renovations beginning in 1994 have maintained the building's architecture and made acoustic improvements.
-In 2009, the ornamental plaster, woodwork, decorative painting, and gilding throughout the ballroom were restored by John Canning & Co., an architectural arts restoration contractor out of Cheshire, Connecticut.
-Canning conducted historic finish exposures, paint analysis, and research that allowed the ballroom to be restored to its 1857 appearance.
-Although many programs at the hall are amplified and the Academy is no longer home to the Philadelphia Orchestra, the opera, ballet and other classical concerts still rely on the hall's native acoustics.
+Although many programs at the hall are amplified and the Academy is no longer home to the Philadelphia Orchestra, the opera, ballet and other classical concerts still rely on the hall's native acoustics, alongside Broadway presentations, jazz, comedy, family-friendly programs, and much more.